 Tip: Through the small windows of the castle you can see the beautiful village surrounded by mountains.
 On a hot summer day, you can stay at the terrace in the garden and enjoy an ice cream or a cold drink.

+This bear sanctuary is home to brown bears and offers a chance to adopt a bear.
 Near the city of Brasov, you'll find the largest bear reservation in Europe, hosting more than 70 brown bears and one Asian black bear brought from Texas.

 Tip: On its 10-year anniversary, the foundation opened the Teddy Bear Museum, where people can donate Teddy Bears from all over the world.
 The museum can brag with two giant teddy bears that came all the way from London, in the honor of the second child the Duchess of Cambridge, Kate.
 Oh, and by the way, did we mention that you can adopt a bear?
 Yes.
 A live one.